Envy-Free Cake-Cutting for Four Agents: An Efficient Algorithm for Four Monotone Agents

 \subsection{Implementation using value queries}

 \begin{lemma} The algorithm can be implemented using $O(\log^3(1/\eps))$ value queries. \end{lemma}

 \begin{proof} The loop in Step 2 runs for $\log(12/\eps^4) = O(\log(1/\eps))$ iterations.
 Thus, in order to prove the lemma, it suffices to prove that: \begin{enumerate} \item[I.] We can find the (unique) equipartition of the cake into four equal parts according to Agent 1 using $O(\log^2(1/\eps))$ value queries. \item[II.]
-Given $\val \in [0,1]$, we can check whether Condition A or B holds at value $\val$ using $O(\log^2(1/\eps))$ value queries, and, if it does, output a division of the cake that satisfies the condition. \end{enumerate} Our proof crucially uses the fact that cuts satisfying various properties are unique, because the valuation functions are hungry, and the fact that they can be found by binary search due to the monotonicity of the valuations and the preprocessing.
+Given $\val \in [0,1]$, we can check whether there exists a critical division at value $\val$ using $O(\log^2(1/\eps))$ value queries, and, if so, output such a critical division. \end{enumerate} Our proof crucially uses the fact that cuts satisfying various properties are unique, because the valuation functions are hungry, and the fact that they can be found by binary search due to the monotonicity of the valuations and the preprocessing.

 \paragraph*{\textbf{Proof of I.}} For any position of the leftmost cut $\ell$, we can determine using $O(\log(1/\eps))$ value queries the exact position of the cut $m$, and then $r$, such that the three leftmost pieces have identical value for Agent 1.
 With one additional value query we can then check if the rightmost piece has a higher or a lower value for Agent 1 than the other three pieces.
 By the monotonicity of the valuation function, this comparison is monotone with respect to the position of cut $\ell$.
 As a result, after at most $\log(1/\eps)$ steps of binary search on the $\eps$-grid (where each step requires $O(\log(1/\eps))$ value queries), we can determine in which interval of the $\eps$-grid the cut $\ell$ must lie in the equipartition.
 A symmetric approach also allows us to determine the interval of the $\eps$-grid in which the cut $r$ must lie in the equipartition.